thimarcal/FlickrGallery/README.md

 # Challenge

-This app was developed by Thiago Gomes Marçal Pereira as a challenge for an Android position
+This app was developed by Thiago Gomes Marçal Pereira

 ## Flickr Gallery